-Have you received an irresponsible or unsuitable loan?
+Have you received an irresponsible loan?

 Record low interest rates combined with record high real estate growth have led to a huge increase in mortgage lending over the past decade.
 Household debt in Australia is now amongst the highest in the world.